helsingborg-stad/miniorange-saml-20-single-sign-on/readme.txt

 2. Unzip and upload the `miniorange-saml-20-single-sign-on` directory to your `/wp-content/plugins/` directory.
 3. Activate miniOrange SSO using SAML 2.0 from your Plugins page.

 == Frequently Asked Questions ==

-= How to configure WordPress SAML SSO? =
+= How to configure WordPress SSO? =
 * Download and install <a href=”https://wordpress.org/plugins/miniorange-saml-20-single-sign-on/” target=”_blank”>WordPress SAML 2.0 SSO plugin</a>.
 * Add your WordPress site metadata details from the WordPress SAML Single Sign-On plugin, into your Identity Provider (IDP), and generate the IDP metadata.
 * Upload the IDP metadata file/URL in the WP SSO Plugin on your WordPress site for a successful WordPress SSO connection.

 = I am not able to configure the Identity Provider with the provided settings = Please email us at <a href="mailto:samlsupport@xecurify.com">samlsupport@xecurify.com</a> or <a href="https://miniorange.com/contact" >Contact us</a>.
-You can also submit your app request from the plugin's configuration page.
+You can also submit your app request from plugin's configuration page.

 = My SAML Identity Provider is not listed in the plugin or guides.
-How can I configure the plugin with my SAML IDP? = The WordPress SAML Single Sign-On (SSO) plugin can be configured with any SAML compliant Identity Provider simply by exchanging the SAML metadata between the plugin and your SAML IDP.
+How can I configure the plugin with my SAML IDP? = The WordPress SAML Single Sign-On plugin can be configured with any SAML compliant Identity Provider simply by exchanging the SAML metadata between the plugin and your SAML IDP.
 If you need any help in configuring the plugin, please email us at <a href="mailto:samlsupport@xecurify.com">samlsupport@xecurify.com</a>.

-= Can I configure this plugin to support multiple SAML Identity providers? = Yes, you can configure multiple SAML Identity Providers like Azure AD, Azure B2C, Okta, ADFS, Keycloak, Ping, etc. in the plugin and provide different Single Sign-On SSO login flows to the users.
+= Can the plugin be configured to support multiple Identity Providers? = You can configure multiple SAML Identity Providers like Azure AD, Azure B2C, Okta, ADFS, Keycloak, Ping, etc in the plugin and provide different Single Sign-On SSO login flow to the users.

 = Is the plugin compatible with hosting providers like WP Engine, Pantheon, WordPress VIP, etc? = The Enterprise and All-Inclusive plans of our WordPress Single Sign-On SSO SAML plugin are best suitable for multiple environments in a hosting provider.

-= Is it possible to redirect users to a particular URL after login or logout = With our WordPress Single Sign-On SSO plugin, you can set Relay State URLs to redirect users after login as well as after logout.
+= Is it possible to redirect users to a particular URL after login or logout = With our WordPress Single Sign-On SSO plugin, you can set Relay State URL's to redirect users after login as well as after logout.

-= I need integration with different third party plugins like Learndash, BuddyPress, WooCommerce, Memberpress, etc. installed on my WordPress site =
+= I need integration with different third party plugins like Learndash, BuddyPress, WooCommerce, Memberpress, etc installed on my WordPress site =
 We already provide support for most of the third party plugins.
 Please email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="https://miniorange.com/contact">Contact us</a>
 and we will assist you with the integration.

 = For any query/problem/request =
 Visit Help & FAQ section in the plugin OR email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="https://miniorange.com/contact">Contact us</a>.
-You can also submit your query from the plugin's configuration page.
+You can also submit your query from plugin's configuration page.

 == Screenshots ==

-1. Enable WordPress SSO with any SAML-compliant Identity Provider.
+1. Connect your WordPress site with any SAML-compliant Identity Provider.
-2. Configure your WordPress as a SAML Service Provider.
+2. Configure your WordPress as SAML Service Provider.
-3. Configure IDP Metadata for SAML SSO.
+3. Gather Metadata for your SAML Identity Provider.
-4. Upload IDP Metadata using Metadata file or URL to configure SSO.
-5. Get SP Metadata URL or file for Identity Provider to configure SSO.
-6. Get SP Metadata Endpoints for Identity Provider to configure SSO.
-7. Assign IDP attributes to users in WordPress after SSO.
-8. Assign a default WordPress Role to users after SSO.
-9. Add a WordPress SSO button on the wp-login page.
-10. Premium features of WordPress SAML SSO Plugin for force authentication.
+4. Configure Attribute/Role Mapping for Users in WordPress.
+5. Add a widget to enable SAML Single Sign-on.
+6. Plugin-tour which guides you through the entire plugin setup.
-11. Addons that extend plugin functionality.
+7. Addons that extend plugin functionality.

 == Changelog ==

+== Changelog ==

+= 5.3.1 =
+* Improvement: Added exception details in function comments to address PHPCSFix issues
+* Fix: Updated htaccess rules to restrict direct URL access to SAML debug logs

+= 5.3.0 =
+* Updated the pot files for German and Japanese Languages

+= 5.2.9 =
+* Minor fixes

+= 5.2.8 =
+* Compatibility with WordPress 6.8
+* Added the pot files for German and Japanese Languages

+= 5.2.7 =
+* Added compatibility with PHP 8.4
+* Updated the Test Configuration window and included FAQs to help troubleshoot errors
+* Usability Fixes
+* Removed POT files

+= 5.2.6 =
+* Removed Unused Code

+= 5.2.5 =
+* Improved Exception Handling

 = 5.2.4 =
-* Fixed console warnings when the notice gets dismissed.
+* Fixed console warnings when the notice gets dismissed

 = 5.2.3 =
 * Security fixes